 The evidence synthesis, Delphi survey and international consensus have been completed.
 The checklists have been finalized (available on request).
-CONSORT-C and SPIRIT-C statements and Explanation and Elaboration documents will be published May 2016.
+CONSORT-C Statement and Explanation and Elaboration document will be published in Q2 2017.

 Details from the systematic review can be found here: Clyburne-Sherin AVP, Thurairajah P, Kapadia M.Z, Sampson M, Chan WWY, Offringa M (2015).
 Recommendations and evidence for reporting items in pediatric clinical trial protocols and reports: two systematic reviews – BMC Trials, 16: 417.